cometbft/cometbft/docs/rfc/tendermint-core/rfc-017-abci++-vote-extension-propag.md

-worded abstracting away from implementation details, whilst subsections [Feasibility of the Proposed Solutions](#feasibility-of-the-proposed-solutions) and [Current Limitations and Possible Implementations](#current-limitations-and-possible-implementations) analize the viability of one of the proposed solutions in the context of Tendermint's architecture based on reactors.
+worded abstracting away from implementation details, whilst subsections [Feasibility of the Proposed Solutions](#feasibility-of-the-proposed-solutions) and [Current Limitations and Possible Implementations](#current-limitations-and-possible-implementations) analyze the viability of one of the proposed solutions in the context of Tendermint's architecture based on reactors.
 Finally, [Formalization Work](#formalization-work) briefly discusses the work still needed demonstrate the correctness of the chosen solution.